Course Start Date

 This course is for those pursuing a career in the electrotechnology industry.
 You will learn about electrical safety and basic skills and knowledge for work in any electrotechnology discipline.

-This is a full time course.
-You will need to attend approximately 17.2 hours of class, over 2 days a week, for 15 weeks.
-As well as the in-class component, you will need to complete approximately 1.9 hours of other study per week.
+This is a full time, face to face course.
+You will need to attend approximately 16 hours of class, over 2 days a week, for 15 weeks.

-You may also be required to complete approximately 17.1 hours of additional study each week outside of class hours, including prescribed reading, tutorial support,quizzes, Moodle, research, potential workplacement and assessment preperation.
+You may also be required to complete approximately 13 hours of additional study each week outside of class hours, including assessment preparation, self directed study, activities and revision.